DETAILED ACTION

 decompose a weight of the deep learning operation into two weight elements, the weight associated with the element in the input feature map, the weight having the first precision, the two weight elements having the second precision (Peluso, section 3.1 – teaches decomposing a weight element of a kernel a convolutional neural network into two halfwords of most significant bits and least significant bits);

-a sparsity unit (Peluso, section 3.2 – teaches hardware implementation; see also Peluso, Fig. 2) configured to skip one or more computations of one or more zero-valued elements in the input feature map by the multiply-accumulation unit (Peluso, section 3.2 – teaches a zero-skipping strategy the skips computation if one of the operands is zero).
+a sparsity circuit (Peluso, section 3.2 – teaches hardware implementation; see also Peluso, Fig. 2) configured to skip one or more computations of one or more zero-valued elements in the input feature map by the multiply-accumulation circuit (Peluso, section 3.2 – teaches a zero-skipping strategy the skips computation if one of the operands is zero).

-Regarding claim 28 (New), Peluso teaches all of the limitations of the apparatus of claim 27 as noted above.
+Regarding claim 28 (Currently Amended), Peluso in view of Kim teaches all of the limitations of the apparatus of claim 27 as noted above.
 Peluso further teaches wherein the mixed precision unit is further configured to:

 decompose the output activation into two output elements having the second precision (Peluso, section 3.1 – teaches decomposing an input element if an input feature map of a convolutional neural network into two halfwords of most significant bits and least significant bits; Peluso, section 4.2 – teaches decomposing inputs for each layer [decomposing inputs for a subsequent layer would require decomposing the output of the preceding layer]).

-Regarding claim 31 (New), Peluso teaches a method for deep learning, comprising:
+Regarding claim 31 (Currently Amended), Peluso teaches a method for deep learning, comprising:

 decomposing a weight of the deep learning operation into two weight elements, the weight associated with the element in the input feature map, the weight having the first precision, the two weight elements having the second precision (Peluso, section 3.1 – teaches decomposing a weight element of a kernel a convolutional neural network into two halfwords of most significant bits and least significant bits);

-performing a computation using the two input elements and the two weight elements (Peluso, section 3.1 – teaches performing computations using the halfwords for the input and weight; see also Peluso, Fig. 1); and
+performing a computation using the two input elements and the two weight elements to compute a value (Peluso, section 3.1 – teaches performing computations using the halfwords for the input and weight; see also Peluso, Fig. 1);

 skipping one or more computations of the one or more zero-valued elements (Peluso, section 3.2 – teaches a zero-skipping strategy the skips computation if one of the operands is zero).